 - Prevent crime: When your bike is parked for an extended period, occasionally move it to show you are keeping a watchful eye.

 - Utilize the City of Columbus' Bug Your Bike program.
 Register online, by phone, or in-person by providing your contact information along with distinguishing characteristics of your bicycle.

-Each year, hundreds of fires plague college students nationwide.
-According to the U.S. Department of Education 87% of all campus fires occur in the off-campus area.
+Each year, hundreds of fires impact college students nationwide.
+According to the U.S. Department of Education, 87% of all campus fires occur in the off-campus area.
 There are four common factors:

 Fire Pit Safety

 In the City of Columbus, fire pits are allowed with the following stipulations:

 - Must be a commercial fire pit with a screen top or a chimera, like those that can be purchased at a hardware store.

 - Use only clean, seasoned firewood or equivalent.

 - A water source and/or fire extinguisher should be located nearby and readily available for immediate use.